1960 Yale Bulldogs football team

-The 1960 Yale Bulldogs football team represented Yale University in the 1960 NCAA University Division football season.
+The 1960 Yale Bulldogs football team represented Yale University in the 1960 college football season.
 The Bulldogs were led by ninth-year head coach Jordan Olivar, and played their home games at the Yale Bowl in New Haven, Connecticut.
 They finished with a perfect record, 9–0, to win the Ivy League and a share of the Lambert-Meadowlands Trophy, which signified them as co-champions of the East (along with Navy).

 Schedule

+NFL draft

+The following Bulldogs were selected in the National Football League draft following the season.